sacontreras/dsc-mod1-project/README.md

 ## CrossValidationFeatureSelection.ipynb
 After the [steps to clean the data set](Step2.ipynb) are complete, [top level project notebook](KingCountyHousingSales.ipynb) references the [CrossValidationFeatureSelection notebook](CrossValidationFeatureSelection.ipynb).

-*Cross-validation* over 5 *k-folds* is used with a scoring method to select the model (built on training data) that produces the least RMSE and the difference between that RMSE vs. the RMSE computed on the testing data, **with Condition Number $\le 100$** (in order <b>to minimize colinearity</b>).
+*Cross-validation* over 5 *k-folds* is used with a scoring method to select the model (built on training data) that produces the least RMSE and the difference between that RMSE vs. the RMSE computed on the testing data, *with Condition Number <= 100 (in order <b>to minimize colinearity</b>)*.
 This basis is taken *directly* from statsmodels Github [source code](https://www.statsmodels.org/dev/_modules/statsmodels/regression/linear_model.html#RegressionResults.summary) for the OLS fit results `summary` method but I restrict it even further (statsmodels defines non-colinearity by virtue of this value being less than 1000).

 See the [Appendix](Appendix.ipynb) for a more detailed explanation on how this works.